 There are 2 on each side that need to be unhooked.
 It’s not easy, because they serve their purpose quite well and act to “seal” your soft top onto the Jeep body.
 Just cram your finger in, underneath and pull up, while at the same time you’re pressing down hard on the top edge — this helps the bottom to pop out.
 The first time, you think you’ll break it — you won’t!
 (But I wouldn’t use anything sharp to un-hook the drip rail retainers.)

-Step #3 There is one black metal latch above each visor — unclamp each one.
-To prevent those header latches from re-attaching on your Jeep’s frame as you’re trying to lift the Sunrider top (especially if you’re doing this as a 1-person project), close each latch into itself.
-(That will make more sense when you’re actually looking at the latch, rather than reading about it here.)
-In effect, clamping it into itself makes it smaller, and less likely to "catch" on your Jeep’s frame as you’re raising the Sunrider top up.
+That will make more sense when you’re actually looking at the latch, rather than reading about it here.
+In effect, clamping it into itself makes it smaller, and less likely to “catch” on your Jeep’s frame as you’re raising the Sunrider top up.

 If you attempt to take the Sunrider top back in one motion, rather than 2 (without folding it in half), then you’ll end up with too much soft top material flopping in the wind atop your Jeep.

 It’s actually a very natural motion… as you’re lifting the Sunrider top halfway up, you’ll notice that the side bars start to bend at that middle joint.
 THAT’s where you pause to flatten out the first half of your Sunrider top.
 Then, go the rest of the way, and the bottom half of the Sunrider top will rest nicely on top.